Taliban rockets hit near Kabul presidential palace

 “To allow all Afghans to commemorate this auspicious celebration, I strongly urge the parties to the conflict to demonstrate good will, to respect this time of joy and tolerance and to refrain from resorting to violence,” he said.

-Ahead of the Eid al-Adha holiday, Taliban leader Maulvi Haibatullah Akhunzadah released a message on Saturday, saying there would be no peace in Afghanistan as long as the “foreign occupation” continues and reiterated that the group will only negotiate directly with the U.S., which it blames for the 17-year war.
+Taliban leader Maulvi Haibatullah Akhunzadah released a holiday message on Saturday, saying there would be no peace in Afghanistan as long as the “foreign occupation” continues and reiterating that the group will only negotiate directly with the U.S.

 The U.S. and NATO officially ended their combat mission at the end of 2014 but have repeatedly come to the aid of Afghan forces in recent years to prevent the Taliban from advancing into major cities.